 A fire ant is one of over 280 species of stinging ants common to many parts of the world.
 These small, copper-colored ants with a dark abdomen earned their name by the intense burning sensation caused by their stings.
-Fire ants are extremely aggressive and will quickly swarm and attack anything or anyone that disturbs a fire ant nest.
+They are extremely aggressive and will quickly swarm and attack anything or anyone that disturbs their nest.
 They can kill other insects, small animals, livestock, and even cause death in humans if the victim is unfortunate enough to be allergic to fire ant toxin.

 Fire ant eggs are stored in chambers inside the colony, tended to by young workers.
 The eggs hatch into helpless larvae, dependent on the workers for food and protection.
-The fire ant has two stomachs, one for digesting food for itself, the other for regurgitating food to feed larvae or to share with others.
-A fire ant can change jobs as needed, or as the ant ages.
+This type of ant has two stomachs, one for digesting food for itself, the other for regurgitating food to feed larvae or to share with others.
+It can change jobs as needed, or as the ant ages.
 Workers live about six months.

 Guard ants or soldiers stake out the entrance of the nest, standing watch for intruders or danger as workers come and go.
 The oldest and most expendable fire ant workers are foragers, wandering furthest from the nest (up to 100 feet or 33m) into dangerous territory in search of food.
 When successful, they leave a chemical trail as they drag food back to the nest.
 Others follow the trail to the food source leaving their own chemical trials, reinforcing the pathway.
 Once the food source is gone, the trail is no longer reinforced and the chemical scent fades.

 A bite from a fire ant can develop a pustule or white head, though it’s better not to pick or scratch at these bites as they can easily scar.
-Instead, treatment to stop the itching is recommended, such as a hydrocortisone cream, ammonia, peroxide, aloe vera, vinegar, a salt paste, a 50/50 solution of bleach and water, or a brand medicine made especially for fire ant bites.
+Instead, treatment to stop the itching is recommended, such as a hydrocortisone cream, ammonia, peroxide, aloe vera, vinegar, a salt paste, a 50/50 solution of bleach and water, or a brand medicine made especially for bites from these ants.
 You can also use ice.
-Washing the bite with soap and water is good for cleansing, but fire ant toxin is 95% non-water-soluble so it won’t help to flush the toxin away.
+Washing the bite with soap and water is good for cleansing, but the toxin is 95% non-water-soluble so it won’t help to flush the toxin away.
 Bites might take weeks to heal.

 An antihistamine such as Benadryl™ might help prevent allergic reactions and swelling, but if you feel chest pain, notice loss of breath, slurred speech, extreme swelling, or have other adverse symptoms, see a doctor or poison center immediately as this could indicate a severe reaction.

-It can be difficult to rid an area of fire ants, and caution is recommended that one avoids methods or chemicals that will harm or eradicate other ant species, insects or animals in the area, as these other species make it more difficult for the fire ant to take over by competing for food and space.
-Wiping out competition can actually worsen a fire ant problem over time.
+It can be difficult to rid an area of fire ants, and caution is recommended that one avoids methods or chemicals that will harm or eradicate other ant species, insects or animals in the area, as these other species make it more difficult for the ant to take over by competing for food and space.
+Wiping out competition can actually worsen the problem over time.
 For this reason, generalized ant bait traps and insecticides are not recommended.
-Instead use natural means or products targeted towards fire ants specifically.
+Instead use natural means or products targeted towards these ants specifically.

 After a fire ant bite, we either take benedryl in pill form or rub it on the site of the bite.